Crypto420/ethereum-sample-apps/README.md

 # Sample Smart Contracts
 The samples Ethereum smart contract applications and related DApps.

 This repo is dedicated to our collection of samples DApps and smart contract related apps.
-These application may have been modified from the original samples applications available in other repositories, to be used in Morpheus Labs BPaaS.
+These applications may have been modified from the original samples applications available in other repositories, to be used in Morpheus Labs BPaaS.
 The sample applications can be used as Tutorial or a starting point for further prototyping.

 # Our List of Sample applications